-6. Federal Award Administration Information
+7. Federal Award Administration Information

 - A. Federal Award Administration.
 A successful applicant can expect to receive a separate notice from PRM stating that an application has been selected before PRM actually makes the federal award.
 That notice is not an authorization to begin performance.
-Only the notice of award signed by the grants officer is the authorizing document.
+Only the notice of award signed by the Grants Officer is the authorizing document.
 Unsuccessful applicants will be notified following completion of the selection and award process. - B. Administrative and National Policy Requirements.
-PRM awards are made consistent with the following provisions in the following order of precedence: (a) applicable laws and statutes of the United States, including any specific legislative provisions mandated in the statutory authority for the award; (b) Code of Federal Regulations (CFR); (c) Department of State Standard Terms and Conditions of the award; (d) the award's specific requirements; and (e) other documents and attachments to the award. - C. Reporting: Successful applicants will be required to submit: - ii.
+PRM awards are made consistent with the following provisions in the following order of precedence: (a) applicable laws and statutes of the United States, including any specific legislative provisions mandated in the statutory authority for the award; (b) Code of Federal Regulations (CFR); (c) Department of State Standard Terms and Conditions of the award; (d) the award's specific requirements; and (e) other documents and attachments to the award. - C. Reporting: Successful applicants will be required to submit: - i.
 Program Reports: PRM requires program reports describing and analyzing the results of activities undertaken during the validity period of the agreement.
-A program report is required within thirty (30) days following the end of each three-month period of performance during the validity period of the agreement.
+A program report is required within thirty (30) days following the end of each three month period of performance during the validity period of the agreement.
 The final program report is due ninety (90) days following the end of the agreement.
 The submission dates for program reports will be written into the cooperative agreement.
 Partners receiving multi-year awards should follow this same reporting schedule and should still submit a final program report at the end of each year that summarizes the NGO's performance during the previous year.

 The Bureau suggests that NGOs receiving PRM funding use the PRM recommended quarterly program report template (also used for final reports).
 The suggested PRM NGO reporting template is designed to ease the reporting requirements while ensuring that all required elements are addressed.
-The Quarterly Program Report Template can be requested by emailing PRM's NGO Coordinator with only the phrase PRM NGO Templates (exactly as written in bold) in the subject line, to PRMNGOCoordinator@state.gov.
-Organizations will receive an automated email reply containing the templates.

-iii.
+The ii.
 Financial Reports: Financial reports are required within thirty (30) days following the end of each calendar year quarter during the validity period of the agreement (January 30th, April 30th, July 30th, October 30th).
 The final financial report covering the entire period of the agreement is required within ninety (90) days after the expiration date of the agreement.
 For agreements containing indirect costs, final financial reports are due within sixty (60) days of the finalization of the applicable negotiated indirect cost rate agreement (NICRA).